 There is a difference between being an Indie Author, being a DIY Author, and being a DIY Indie Author.
 Neither is better than the other.
 What you choose is driven by your personality, budget, and goals.
-Over the course of your author career due to market changes and budget restraints, you may experience being both.
-I’ve done both and prefer to be a DIY Indie Author.
+Over the course of your author career due to market changes and budget restraints, you may experience being all of them.
 I work outside of publishing so I can invest in promoting my books.
-However, thanks to my formal education and business experience, I am capable of doing EVERYTHING for my book business myself — including handbinding my autographed print books instead of using print-on-demand resources to create author copies.
+However, thanks to my formal education and business experience, I am capable of doing a large amount of things for my book business myself — including handbinding my autographed print books in addition to using print-on-demand resources to create author copies.
 This is my preference, but it may not be yours.
 The beauty of technology is the ability to customize the DIY parts of your author journey to you.

 Traditionally published or hybrid authors may find some gems in the mix, but after fifteen years in the industry, my observation is people who like being traditionally published don’t like the business responsibilities of publishing.
 If you’re looking for craft books and writing resources those are covered on other sites so I won’t waste your nor my time listing them (their usefulness is very subjective, based on personality and work habits so I say use the Look Inside feature on Amazon🤷🏾♀️).
 The truth is Google’s algorithm knows you better than I ever will so for craft resources other than books… start there.
 On to the resources.

 My Overall Indie Publishing Resource TLDR Joanna Penn aka the Creative Penn